Centre-for-Atmospheric-Science-Cam-Chem/best-practices-and-data-sources/README.md

 # best-practices-and-data-sources

-# Newsletters
-One PhD student’s curated list of 21 newsletters to help you keep up with AI news and research [Here](https://medium.com/@andreykurenkov/the-best-ai-newsletters-483dc75134b)

 ## CMIP6 scenarios and emissions

 The shared socio-economic pathway (SSP) greenhouse gas concentrations and their extensions to 2500 [Meinshausen et al.](https://doi.org/10.5194/gmd-13-3571-2020).